Michael Brennan (poet): Teaching

-From 2004 to 2019, Brennan lived in Tokyo and worked as an author, editor, critic and professor.
 Brennan has taught English literature and cultural studies at universities in both Australia and Japan.
-In 2019, he resigned from his role of associate professor and lecturer at Chuo University in the faculty of Policy Studies, to return to Sydney to focus on writing and publishing with the Vagabond Press.
+From 2004 to 2019, Brennan lived in Japan and worked as an author, editor, book designer and university teacher.
+In 2019, he resigned from a tenured gig at a university in Tokyo to return to Sydney to focus on writing and publishing with Vagabond Press.

 Editing

-Brennan has contributed as an editor to a number of texts, including Absence and Negativity, published by Halstead in 2000, Calyx: 30 Contemporary Australian Poets, published by Paper Bark Press and co-edited by Peter Minter in 2000, and Noel Rowe's Posthumous collection: A Cool and Shaded Heart: Collected poems, published by Vagabond Press in 2008.
+Brennan has contributed as an editor to a number of texts, including Absence and Negativity (2000), Calyx: 30 Contemporary Australian Poets(2000), and Noel Rowe's Posthumous collection: A Cool and Shaded Heart: Collected poems(2008).
+He also published 'Living Systems' in 2024, an anthology bringing together 170 poets from Asia Pacific and 25 years of poetry publishing.